 Value

 dod.ctd.bbmp returns a character value naming the file that was retrieved.
-This may be either an index file or a data file; see the ‘Examples’ section for an example of a typical workflow.
+See the ‘Examples’ section for an example of a typical workflow.

 See also